 Your stitches will be removed a week or two after surgery.
 Avoid exposing the scars to the sun for at least six months as it affects the skin’s pigmentation and turns it dark.

 It will likely take more than three months before you really feel the positive impact of your surgery.
 During that time, it will be important to resume normal activities and go back to work once you feel strong enough.
-Some men return to work within a couple of days.
+Some of our Portland male breast reduction patients return to work within a couple of days.

 Dr. Bartholomew may advise you to avoid strenuous exercise and any sport with risks of a blow to the chest area for three or four weeks.
 It takes roughly a month to resume all of your normal activities.